luig0/email-summary/README.md

 ## Start a new instance of the application in pm2:
 ```
+# the following assumes that the project is built and copied to EC2 using the included GitHub Action
 cd /home/ubuntu/email-summary/
 pm2 start emailsummary.pm2.config.js
 ```

 ## Test a local build in prod without committing to the repository
 ```
-# connect to EC2 and delete the existin build
+# connect to EC2 and delete the existing build
 ssh jhcao.net
 rm -rf /home/ubuntu/email-summary/.next
 exit